chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

     and uploaded these images to Roboflow.
 * Performed annotation, labeling, augmentation, and preprocessing on Roboflow.
 For all these steps I followed this [tutorial](https://youtu.be/wuZtUMEiKWY?si=PZ66WE1yqIztybXL).
 * Dataset size: 11,832 images.
 The dataset can be accessed [here](https://universe.roboflow.com/fyp-qjwy0/tablet-defect-detection-er87f) by anyone.
-* Exported the dataset and loaded it into Google Colab for training.
+* Then exported the dataset and loaded it into Google Colab for training.

 ### 2. Model Training & Exporting
 * Trained the custom YOLOv8 model on Google Colab using Ultralytics YOLOv8 framework.
 You can check out the code at [`defect_detection1.ipynb`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/defect_detection1.ipynb).
 I followed the same [tutorial](https://youtu.be/wuZtUMEiKWY?si=PZ66WE1yqIztybXL) mentioned above.